arakilian0/electron-start/README.md

 # electron-start
 An electron.js template to use for learning Electron.
 Very minimally featured.
+Great for starting out a new project.